wenfangdu/grammarly-editor/README.md

 ![Screenshot](screenshot.png)

-If you like this editor, a 🌟 will be very appreciated :D.
+If you like this editor, a 🌟 will be very appreciated 😊.